Updated June 28, 2021

 Dogs absorb CBD differently

-Previous to this study on ElleVet Sciences’ hemp oil in dogs, the effects of cannabis in dogs had been measured by giving them pills on a fasted stomach.
-What that 1988 study found is that the form of CBD administered was poorly absorbed and did little to help the dog.
+Previous to the Cornell study, cannabis pills were given to dogs on a fasted stomach in a 1988 study.
+It found that the form of CBD administered was poorly absorbed and did little to help the dog.

 Another big challenge when it comes to cannabis and pets is finding the right dose for each animal.
 For CBD-only products, like the hemp oil from ElleVet Sciences, if they don’t offer a sufficient amount of CBD or if the CBD isn’t well-absorbed by the animal, you won’t see any change in the pet.

-Thus, for Wakshlag, dosage was a prime concern, especially because there are several companies distributing nutraceutical derivatives of industrial hemp for pets, despite little scientific evidence regarding how to safely and effectively dose a pet orally.
+Thus, for Wakshlag, dosage was a prime concern, especially because there is little scientific evidence regarding how to safely and effectively dose a pet orally.

 Wakshlag and his colleagues were able to find a good dose of a specific CBD-only product.
 The stakes change, though, when you add THC into the mix.
-In fact, many vets and researchers, including experts quoted in this previous Leafly article, suggest that people refrain from giving pets any amount of THC at all.
+In fact, many vets and researchers suggest people refrain from giving pets any amount of THC at all.

 The THC issue isn’t a settled question.

 The THC issue isn’t a settled question, though.
-Oakland veterinarian Gary Richter believes in the efficacy of THC as medicine in animals.
-Richter says he’s seen its benefits in his own dog, Leo, to whom he gives cannabis preparations like tinctures and hashish.
+Oakland veterinarian Gary Richter believes in the efficacy of THC as medicine for animals.
+He’s seen its benefits in his own dog, Leo.
 Richter also works to educate vets and pet owners about cannabinoid medicine through webinars, lectures, and online continuing education courses.

-“The research is very, very clear from the human literature standpoint that there’s medical benefits to THC,” Richter told Leafly during a phone interview from his office in California.
+“The research is very, very clear from the human literature standpoint that there’s medical benefits to THC,” Richter told Leafly during a phone interview.
 “And while certainly the relative sensitivities are different for people versus animals, we all have a very similar endocannabinoid system.
 There is no reason to think that THC is beneficial in people when it’s somehow poison to dogs and cats.”

-“The thing that troubles me,” Richter added, “is that you’ve got animals out there that could be benefiting from products with THC in them, and not only are pet owners shying away because of this information but you’ve got veterinarians that are believing this and saying that you should never give an animal something with THC in it.
-Honestly, that’s a real shame.
-The truth is that I have a whole cabinet full of pharmaceuticals that if used improperly could cause harm, and nobody seems to have a problem with that.”
+“The thing that troubles me is that you’ve got animals out there that could be benefiting from products with THC in them, and not only are pet owners shying away because of this information but you’ve got veterinarians that are believing this and saying that you should never give an animal something with THC in it,” said Richter.

 The right cannabinoid combo

-Instead of abstaining from THC altogether, Dr. Richter advises doing research into whether THC might help your pet’s particular ailment—and if so, starting with very small doses.
-Always look to the absolute amount of THC as the limiting factor in your dosing, he said.
+Instead of abstaining from THC altogether, Dr. Richter advises doing research into whether THC might help your pet’s particular ailment—and if so, start with a very small dose.

-Overall, Richter says the best way to keep your pets from getting sick from cannabis is to consult with a veterinarian as they dose—and with the new California law he helped pass, starting Jan.
-1 vets throughout the state will be able to weigh in to help their patients.
+Overall, Richter says the best way to keep your pet from getting sick from cannabis is to consult with a veterinarian as you dose.

 “He went from having multiple seizures per week to having one or two per month.”Gary Richter, Oakland veterinarian

-The recent ElleVet and Cornell study showed that once the right dosage is determined for your pet, cannabidiol can improve pain due to arthritis.
-The study involved a small sample size—only 16 dogs, all with a lot of pain from chronic arthritis in the Cornell study, and each dog saw significant improvement.
+The Cornell study showed that once the right dosage is determined for your pet, CBD can improve arthritis pain.
+The study involved a small sample size, only 16 dogs, all with a lot of pain from chronic arthritis, and each dog saw significant improvement.

 “We had one that the owner was really ready to euthanize the dog and this trial was a last-ditch effort,” said ElleVet founder Howland.
 “Once she was in the test group, the dog did so well and completely turned around.
 It’s almost two years later and she’s still alive and doing well.”